The Best Teen TV Shows on Netflix

 Elite (2018- )

-This teen drama centered on a wealthy private high school from Spain was a surprise Netflix hit, and it's easy to see why: a juicy murder mystery that runs through the entire season, obscene displays of wealth, and lots and lots of sex.
+This teen drama centered on a wealthy private high school from Spain was a surprise hit when it first dropped on Netflix in 2018, and it's easy to see why: a juicy murder mystery that runs through the entire season, obscene displays of wealth, and lots and lots of sex.
 On top of being a soapy whodunnit, Elite's issues-based side plots, dealing with topics like class inequality, xenophobia, and the stigma of HIV, are the running undercurrents that truly keep this show afloat.
-Even with subtitles, you'll have binged through this quick, eight-episode series before you know it.
+Even with subtitles, you'll have binged through this quick series before you know it.